 I attribute part of my success in mixed martial arts handicapping to my formal education.
 At the highest level in combat sports, there is a saying, “99% of fighting is mental.”
 A fighter can have all the talent in the world but still succumb to pressure on fight night and lose to a lesser skilled opponent.
 This can be as a result of weak psychology on their part or stronger psychology on the opponent’s part (have you ever heard of Aldo vs. McGregor?).
 Most people fail to take this huge aspect of fighting into consideration when making bets, mainly due to their lack of understanding of psychology and how crucial a role it plays in sports in general.
 For me, watching film consists of reviewing past fights AND following fighters’ lives in the lead up to competition through interviews and various other forms of media.

 My life’s involvement in the sport of MMA and background in psychology explains my edge over oddsmakers.
-I can see things from a unique perspective while breaking down film in preparation for constructing my premium bets.
+I can see things from a unique perspective while breaking down film in preparation for constructing my premium bets, quick picks, and analyses.
 Stay on top of the betting game by taking advice about fight outcomes from someone that trains and competes in combat sports on a regular basis, not someone that hasn’t thrown a punch in their entire life!